JohnCremona/CMFs/PostgresSchema.md

 * Unique
   * lfunction_label
 * Overall
-  * there should be a record present for every record in mf_newforms that lies in a box weight embeddings set (currently this is all of them)
+  * FIXME : there should be a record present for every record in mf_newforms that lies in a box weight embeddings set (currently this is all of them)
-  * check that hecke_orbit_code is present in mf_newforms
+  * check_hecke_orbit_code_newforms : check that hecke_orbit_code is present in mf_newforms
-  * check that lfunction_label is consistent with hecke_orbit_code
+  * TODO : check that lfunction_label is consistent with hecke_orbit_code
-  * check that lfunction_label is consistent with conrey_lebel, embedding_index
+  * FIXME : check that lfunction_label is consistent with conrey_lebel, embedding_index
-  * check that an_normalized is a list of pairs of doubles of length at least 1000
+  * check_an_length : check that an_normalized is a list of pairs of doubles of length at least 1000
+  * check_embeddings_count : check that for such box with embeddings set, the number of rows in mf_hecke_cc per hecke_orbit_code matches dim (attached to mf_newforms)
+  * check_embeddings_count_boxcheck : check that for such box with embeddings set, that summing over `dim` matches embeddings_count (attached to mf_newforms)
+  * check_roots : check that embedding_root_real, and embedding_root_image  present in mf_hecke_cc whenever field_poly is present (attached to mf_newforms)

 * Per row
   * check that angles lie in (-0.5,0.5] and are null for p dividing the level
+  * check_roots_are_roots : check that embedding_root_real, and embedding_root_image  approximate a root of field_poly (attached to mf_newforms)
-  * check that embedding_m is consistent with conrey_label and embedding_index (use conrey_indexes list in mf_newformes record to do this)
+  * FIXME : check that embedding_m is consistent with conrey_label and embedding_index (use conrey_indexes list in mf_newformes record to do this) (attached to mf_newforms)
-  * (optional) check that summing (unnormalized) an over embeddings with a given hecke_orbit_code gives an approximation to tr(a_n) -- we probably only want to do this for specified newforms/newspaces, otherwise this will take a very long time.
+  * TODO : (optional) check that summing (unnormalized) an over embeddings with a given hecke_orbit_code gives an approximation to tr(a_n) -- we probably only want to do this for specified newforms/newspaces, otherwise this will take a very long time.

 Dirichlet characters
 ====================